pablog1/swiper-carousels-implementation/README.md

 ![](https://img.shields.io/badge/SwiperJS-yes-brightgreen)
 ![](https://img.shields.io/badge/documentation-yes-brightgreen)
 <br>
-Examples from Sliders and Carousels, what are nice and simple to implement in ecommerce websites (also in each website) using the SwiperJS Library
+Examples from Sliders and Carousels, what are nice and simple to implement in ecommerce websites (also in any website) using the SwiperJS Library

 <br>